samus-io/tablab-steps/steps/ep4nnheo7DnljLpoDcipscP6RuYclNZBpXj/en/README.md

-# What do we understand by “Step”?
+# What do we understand by "Step" in tablab.io?

 * What you are reading is a real example of a Step.
 * A learning unit designed to deliver a piece of information and specific knowledge in an easily digestible format.